Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility Network/Configure subnetwork trace/README.md

 ## How to use the sample

 The sample loads with a server-defined trace configuration from a tier.
 Use the switches to toggle which options to include in the trace - such as containers or barriers.
-Select different attributes, comparison operators, and values.
-Then use "Add condition" to add it to the trace configuration.
+Tap the middle button on the bottom toolbar to create a new condition to add to the list.
+Swipe left on a condition under "List of conditions" to delete it or tap "Reset" to delete the whole list.
 Tap "Trace" to run a subnetwork trace with this modified configuration from a default starting location.

 Example barrier conditions for the default dataset: